Gios89/Colorations/README.md

 # Colorations
 This repository is an archive of colorations of graphs for the Julia program https://github.com/mgemath/AtiyahBott.jl.
-In the following table we list all Dimension with the maximal degree covered by the archive.
+In the following table we list all dimensions with the maximal degree covered by the archive.

 <table>